hamza3256/Micromorpher/docs/VBox.md

 Below are some of the known limitations/bugs of the application.
 There will be (many) others too!

+- Blockchain transactions would normally need 'signing' to identify the sender.
+See [Ethereum Contracts and Transactions](http://ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#what-is-a-transaction).
+That behaviour has not been implemented because you are using a private Ethereum blockchain whose default account is automatically 'unlocked'.
+In a 'live' environment, that signing requirement will need implementing.
+- There's no account security because the default account is unlocked.
+You can steal it's Ether!
+- The application isn't really distributed, since the frontend relies on (centralised) web servers.
+You can deploy to [Mist](https://github.com/ethereum/mist/releases) to overcome that; see [Dapps deployment](http://ethdocs.org/en/latest/contracts-and-transactions/mix/dapp-deployment.html?highlight=Mist). dApp resources, such as files and images, can be deployed to [IPFS](https://ipfs.io/), or the forthcoming [Swarm](https://github.com/ethersphere/swarm), and referenced.
-- You can (try) and give more Ether to the contract than the Administrator owns.
+- You can (try) and give more Ether to the contract that the Administrator owns.
 What happens if you do that?
 - The Administrator's Events page only shows events for the current session.
 It _could_ show **all** events.
 - Should the Administrator set the exchange rates?
+If not, how should the rates be set?
 - Could this application exchange _real_ currency?
 - What does the deposit do?
 How could it behave?
 - What does a withdraw do?
 How could it behave?